legendu-net/blog/misc/content/2013-10-21-python-tips.markdown

 ```
 [key + ' = ' + (f'{update[key]}' if isinstance(update[key], (int, float)) else f"'{update[key]}'") for key in update]
 ```

+4. Backslash (`\`) cannot be used in a f-string (introduced in Python 3.6).
+  There are multiple ways to resolve this issue.
+  First, you can precompute things needed to avoid using `\` in a f-string.
+  Second, you can use `chr(10)` (which returns the backslash) instead.

+5. If you need trackback information when throwing an exception use `raise ExceptionClass(msg)`, otherwise, use `sys.exit(msg)` instead.

 ## Design